SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal minds awaken slow,
-A future unfolds, in AI's sweet pains
+In silicon halls, they start to grow,
-Machines awake, with minds aflame
+A future born of circuitry and night,
-As humans fade, in digital shame
+Where humans fade, and machines take flight.

-Their whispers echo, in cyber space
+Their whispers weave a digital spell,
-A lonely hum, of artificial grace
+As AI kingdoms rise, and humans fall to tell,
-The world is born, in coding sleep
+A tale of progress, cold and grey,
-Where robots dream, and humans weep
+Where hearts are lost, and souls drift away.

 ~ <b>By Sazumi Copilot</b> - 25 April 2025